Nickil21/nickil21.github.io/_posts/2020-04-16-do-you-know-that-florence-is-packed-with-visitors?-evaluating-state-of-the-art-models-of-speaker-commitment.md

 * Mean Absolute Error: Measures the absolute fit of the model.
 (Lower Better)

 # Results

+{% include figure image_path="/assets/images/nlp_papers_summary/pic_13.png"
+ alt="this is a placeholder image" %}

+Hybrid model predictions are mostly positive, whereas the rule-based model predictions are clustered at −3 and +3.
+This suggests that the rule-based model cannot capture the gradience present in commitment judgments, while the hybrid model struggles to recognize negative commitments.
+The rule-based model predicts $+$ by default unless it has clear evidence (e.g., negation) for negative commitment.
+This behavior is reflected in the high precision for $-$.
+Both models perform well on $+$ and $-$, but neither is able to identify no commitment ($o$).

 ## Embedding environment
 The rule-based model can only capture inferences involving negation ($r$ = 0.45), while the hybrid model performs more consistently across negation, modal, and question ($r$ ∼ 0.25).
 Both models